FAForever/wiki-pages/New-To-FAF.md

 ## [Learn How To Play FAF Better](https://forum.faforever.com/topic/1924/helpful-links-for-learning-how-to-improve-at-faf)

-## Mapping - Get the mapping role in the [#role-selection](https://discord.gg/WZGB4H987B) channel of the FAF Discord, and then check out the [#mapping-resources](https://discord.gg/wNTAjpShQe) channel.
+## If you want to learn how to make maps, get the mapping role in the [#role-selection](https://discord.gg/WZGB4H987B) channel of the FAF Discord, and then check out the [#mapping-resources](https://discord.gg/wNTAjpShQe) channel.

-## Modding - Get the modding role in the [#role-selection](https://discord.gg/WZGB4H987B) channel of the FAF Discord, and then check out the [#modification-resources](https://discord.gg/WZGB4H987B) channel.
+## If you want to learn how to make mods, get the modding role in the [#role-selection](https://discord.gg/WZGB4H987B) channel of the FAF Discord, and then check out the [#modification-resources](https://discord.gg/WZGB4H987B) channel.

 # Common Questions